Goorwl/SubmitButtonAnim/README.md

 # SubmitButtonAnim

+## WHAT IS IT

-A button to submit with animator
+A button to submit with animator.

-# Like this
+# WHAT IS THE RESULT

 ![demo](https://i.imgur.com/KpYBtVA.gif)

-# Blog Link
+# HOW TO DO IT

 [橙子的Android小屋](https://xiaozhuanlan.com/topic/8071653942)